Download/View as PDF or plain text/Markdown, or visit my LinkedIn profile.

 Software Engineer with Diverse Skills & Experience

-Strong educational foundation combined with ~15 years of practical, professional web development and software engineering experience working at private startups, in higher education, and as a freelancer.
-Well- rounded jack of all trades able to wear many hats with proven excellence working with technical and non- technical colleagues, clients, and stakeholders throughout the software development life cycle, using agile and lean methodologies on cross-functional teams to lead project planning and management efforts while also contributing significantly hands-on as a technical team member.
+Strong educational foundation combined with 15+ years of practical, professional web development and software engineering experience working in a variety of environments, including private startups, higher education, and as a freelancer.
+Proven excellence working with and guiding technical and nontechnical colleagues, clients, and other stakeholders through the software development life cycle, using agile and lean methodologies on cross-functional teams to lead project planning and management efforts while also contributing significantly hands-on as a technical team member.
 Proven ability to jump in and get up to speed on an existing code base and technology stack as well as pick up new technologies and skills wherever and whenever needed, combined with strong team leadership and organizational skills.
-Experience using a wide variety of modern technologies for full stack web application design and development, from back-end databases to clean, easy-to-use front-end user interfaces; installation, customization and maintenance of off-the-shelf software; content production, such as documentation, education materials, and data summary analysis,; and more, all with an emphasis on focusing in on the needs of users and project stakeholders to balance agility and discipline to deliver high quality results and get things done.
+Experience using a wide variety of modern technologies for full stack web application design and development, from back-end databases to clean, easy-to-use front-end user interfaces; installation, customization and maintenance of off-the-shelf software; content production, such as documentation, educational materials, and data summary analysis; and much, much more, all with an emphasis balancing agility and discipline to deliver consistently high quality results and get things done.

 - Team Lead & Manager